marcobeierer/wordpress-linkchecker/src/readme.txt

 * **Works out of the box** with all WordPress plugins.
 * **Low computation costs** for your webserver.
 * Lists all broken links and redirects on your website.
+* Support for Polylang (probably also WPML) sites.

 = Technical Features =
 * Respects your robots.txt file (also the crawl-delay directive).